-Over the last month my husband has been traveling for work.
+Over the last month my husband has traveled a lot.
 At first his trips were taking him away from home a day or two at a time.
-More recently his trips have been a week long or so.
+More recently his trips have been a week-long or so.
 Normally, this would not be an issue.
 But now, I can’t sleep when you’re not here!

 I should be getting use to this, right?
 Nope!
 When he’s gone, I can’t sleep.
 He was gone all last week.
 The first couple of days were manageable.
 I was a bit tired, but that’s normal for anyone who’s not sleeping much.
 By the end of the week I noticed that I was starting to look like a zombie 😦 My skin was pale, my face was gaunt and my eyes were hollow.
 I noticed my temperament changing and my tolerance levels were very low.
 I was snapping off snippy comments to just about everyone 😦